k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: use-after-free in mbhit() when wand destroyed mid-beam
 - Fix: stale mux/muy causes wildmiss() panic after blindness cure
 - Dropped Amulet of Yendor on Astral Plane will not teleport away
+- Fix: moffer() death reason and livelog always identify the monster